zhuraromdev/xyz-company/README.md

 This architecture provides the foundation for a scalable marketplace that can handle traffic spikes, maintain data consistency, integrate with third-party systems, and provide robust monitoring capabilities.

-# Now after general overview of the system let's dive into Part 1 of the task

-# Online Marketplace System Design - Key Requirements and Solutions
+# Now after general overview of the system let's dive into Part 1 of the task: Online Marketplace System Design - Key Requirements and Solutions

 ## 1. Scalability & Availability